 The regulatory reserve is maintained to satisfy the provision of the Hong Kong Banking Ordinance for prudential supervision purpose to set aside amounts in respect of losses which the Company may incur on the loans and advances in addition to the impairment allowances made under HKFRS.
-As at 31 March 2020, a regulatory reserve of US\$2.20 million (2019: US\$6.84 million) was earmarked in the retained profits and in consultation with the HKMA.
+As at 31 March 2021, no regulatory reserve was earmarked in the retained profits and in consultation with the HKMA (2020: US\$2.2 million).